 You may be tempted to go with one or the other.
 After all, your goal is to manage the budget, get results and build the ability to scale without falling off.
 You can get creative and combine the two—an in-house talent plus a startup marketing agency.

 Ideally, you need someone who understands your culture and product and someone you can directly oversee.
 It then makes sense to hire a marketing talent as your internal eye and get an affordable marketing agency to provide the skills.
-Here is why this works for you.

 With the in-house marketing plus agency arrangement, you will: